Drama and Theatre A level

 Assessment method: A combination of written and practical exams

-Course charge: There is a £150 charge for attending performances throughout the 2 years of this course.
-Bursaries and payment plans are available, please see Our Support Service for further information.
+Course charges: There is an annual charge of £75 to assist with costs of attending performances and participating in workshops throughout the 2 years of this course.
+Bursaries and payment plans are available, please read Our Support Service for further information.
+Students starting September 2024 and after will pay £50 per year.

 BHASVIC Department: Performing Arts